⚠ Since January 2025, a Missing Certificate Gets Your Saudi Shipment Re-Exported

 1. How much does SASO certification cost?

-Pricing depends on your product category, the applicable Technical Regulations, and the approval type required (1a, 3, or 5).
-QIMA provides fixed-fee quotes — request a quote online and receive pricing within 24 hours.
+Pricing depends on product category, applicable Technical Regulations, and approval type (1a, 3, or 5).
+QIMA provides fixed-fee quotes with no hidden costs.
+You can request a quote online and typically receive pricing within 24 hours.

 2. How long does SASO certification take?

-Timeline depends on the product, approval type, and whether testing or factory inspection is required.
-Type 1a (product testing only) is typically faster than Type 3 or 5 (which include factory inspection or surveillance audits).
-QIMA confirms the expected timeline when your certification plan is agreed.
-For shipments with a fixed departure date, contact us as early as possible — a valid PCoC must be in place before an SCoC can be issued.
+Timelines vary depending on product type, approval route, and whether testing or factory inspection is required.
+Type 1a (product testing only) is typically faster than Types 3 or 5, which include inspections or surveillance.
+QIMA confirms the expected timeline once the certification plan is agreed, especially for shipments with fixed departure dates.

 3. How do I know if my product needs a Product Certificate of Conformity?

 Yes.
-Since January 2025, all shipments to Saudi Arabia — regulated and non-regulated — require a Shipment Certificate of Conformity (SCoC) issued through SABER.
-Without an SCoC, your shipment will be required to be re-exported.
-QIMA can issue SCoCs for non-regulated products and guide you through the self-declaration process.
+All shipments to Saudi Arabia require a Shipment Certificate of Conformity (SCoC) issued through SABER.
+Without an SCoC, shipments may be subject to re-export.
+QIMA can issue SCoCs for non-regulated products and guide the self-declaration process.

 5. How long is a SASO certificate valid?

-A Product Certificate of Conformity (PCoC) is valid for 12 months from the date of issue, covering all shipments of the certified product during that period.
-A Shipment Certificate of Conformity (SCoC) is issued per consignment — a new SCoC is required for every shipment, regardless of whether your PCoC is still valid.
+A Product Certificate of Conformity (PCoC) is valid for 12 months and covers all shipments of the certified product within that period.
+An SCoC is issued per shipment and must be obtained for each consignment, even when a valid PCoC exists.

 6. What happens if my product fails testing?